Marco Paoloni: Italian football scandal

 On 1 June 2011, Paoloni was arrested following an investigation that showed he had poisoned his own team's water bottles in a failed attempt to throw a game against Paganese to settle outstanding gambling debts.
 Further investigation showed he had also worked as an agent for match fixers in games he was not personally involved in in Serie B and Lega Pro.
 Italian FA (FIGC) subsequently issued him a 5-year ban; on 18 June 2012, the term was extended another 4 years.

 International career

-Paoloni capped for Italy U19 team at 2003 UEFA European Under-19 Football Championship, ahead Andrea Ivaldi, which Italy won the tournament.
+Paoloni capped for Italy U19 team at 2003 UEFA European Under-19 Championship, ahead Andrea Ivaldi, which Italy won the tournament.
 He also call-up to 2003–04 Four Nations Tournament (between Switzerland, Germany and Austria) first match against Switzerland U20 team, behind Emanuele Bianchi as backup.
 In the next 5 matches of the tournament, he never received any call-up again, as the coach has tested Tommaso Berni (already played for U21 in 2002), Mario Cassano, Bianchi, Alfonso De Lucia, Francesco Scotti, Davide Capello and Paolo Comi in the U21 feeder team.
 Due to club performance, he never received U21 call-up.